 Combine all ingredients in blender.
 Cover and blend on high until smooth, about 30 to 60 seconds.

 Pour into prepared glasses or pint-sized Mason jars as I did.
-Top with a small dollop of honey cinnamon whipped cream.
+Top with a small dollop of honey or maple cinnamon whipped cream.
 Serve.

 1 cup of coconut “cream”